Wood Filler for Decks: Why It Fails and What to Do Instead 4.5/5 (77)

 Should I Fill Cracks in Deck Boards?

-No, it’s best to leave cracks as they are.
-They won’t harm the deck, and any wood filler product will eventually fail anyway.
+No, it’s best to leave small cracks as they are.
+They won’t harm the deck structurally, and any wood filler product will eventually fail anyway.
+Small cracks and checks are a normal part of exterior wood aging and do not affect the deck’s performance or longevity.

 What’s Wrong With Using Exterior Wood Putty on a Deck?

-One of the biggest problems with using wood filler or caulk on a deck or wood surface is the instability of the filler.
-Wood putty tends to crack or break out of the voids it is used in when used on wooden decking.
-This is especially true in an area with wintry weather: The natural freezing and thawing processes will quickly cause wood filler and caulk to fail.
-Also, outdoor wood filler doesn’t look natural on a deck.
+The core problem is instability.
+Wood putty tends to crack or break out of the voids it fills when used on wooden decking, because it cannot flex with the seasonal movement of the boards.
+This is especially true in climates with freezing winters: the natural freeze-thaw cycle will cause wood filler and caulk to fail quickly.
+Beyond performance, outdoor wood filler simply does not look natural on a deck surface.

 Can You Stain Wood Filler?